Palace of the Marqués de Dos Aguas: Sections of the facade

 The frescoes in the vault form a set of characters and gods of classical mythology: Minerva, Ceres, Jupiter, Mercury etc. The vault rests on four pechinas in stucco subject by Atlanteans and decorated by Luis Domingo with the four parts of the known world represented by its allegorical animals: America with a caiman, Africa with a lion, Asia with an elephant and Europe with a horse.

 Ramón Ximénez Cros (1862-1867) balustered the balconies, decorated with rockeries the jambs and lintels of doors and windows.
 Add figures of cherubs, cornucopias, masks, pilasters, classical busts and pediments both inside and outside.
-Add in the pediments naked female characters sometimes in the form of fantastic figures.
+Add in the pediments nude female characters sometimes in the form of fantastic figures.
 The towers are decorated with shields, crests, breastplates and covers.
 The decoration of balconies and windows is made in stucco, plaster or terracotta and the facades are painted with marbled stucco simulating marble in gray and pink.
 The crests are decorated with terracotta eagles and scrolls, while the towers made with panoply of weapons also in terracotta.
 This decoration is performed by José Nicoli and Cayetano Francini.
 Is demolished the balcony made in the 18th century on the main entrance.
 Among the fantastic figures found in the facade, include the sirens, half women half fish that endowed with wings by the gods, looking for air and sea and its partner Persephone abducted by Hades.
 Another recognizable figure is Aurora, female figure that every morning at getting up light a torch to dissolve the darkness and make way for the sun that lights the day.